 \subsection{Data Pre-processing}

 All audio data were resampled to 16 kHz.
-In the main dataset used for model training and evaluation (SONIVA-Naming), all audio recordings without at least one ground truth accuracy metric (Semantic, Dysfluency, Self-correction and Phonology) were excluded when fine-tuning models for the accuracy score prediction task ($n=23$ and $n=114$ for SONIVA-Naming healthy and SONIVA-Naming patient datasets, respectively).
-The data were divided into training, validation and test sets in the ratio of 7:1:2.
-The splitting was completed at the participant level such that all trials from the same participants were in the same partition.
-Due to the high class imbalance across the accuracy scores, the training sets for the accuracy prediction task were randomly downsampled to the minority class in each accuracy metric.
-This resulted in 144, 204, 90 and 21 audio files for the SONIVA-Naming healthy dataset for Semantic, Dysfluency, Self-correction and Phonology, respectively.
-In case of the SONIVA-Naming patient dataset, the final sample size was 198, 729, 108, and 171 trials for the same metrics respectively.
+In the main dataset used for model training and evaluation (SONIVA-Naming), recordings without at least one ground truth accuracy metric (Semantic, Dysfluency, Self-correction, Phonology) were excluded when fine-tuning models for the accuracy score prediction task (n = 23 and n = 114 for SONIVA-Naming healthy and patient datasets, respectively).
+Data were divided into training, validation, and test sets in a 7:1:2 ratio.
+Splitting was performed at the participant level such that all trials from the same participants were in the same partition.
+Due to high class imbalance across accuracy scores, the training sets were randomly downsampled to the minority class in each metric.
+This resulted in 144, 204, 90, and 21 audio files for the SONIVA-Naming healthy dataset and 198, 729, 108, and 171 trials for the patient dataset, respectively.